Transwest and the 2018 National Western Stock Show In Denver

-The premise behind the competition is to catch a specific numbered goat in the pen, put a bandana on it, then guide it down to the end.
+The premise behind the competition is to catch a specifically numbered goat in the pen, put a bandana on it, then guide it down to the end.
 At no point can the team carry the goat.
-Happy to join, Transwest Truck Trailer RV of Frederick General Manager Andrew Lyons, Claire Lyons, George Eidsness, and Michael Schafer.
+Happy to join, Transwest Truck Trailer RV of Frederick General Manager Andrew Lyons, daughter Claire Lyons, George Eidsness (President of Transwest, Inc), and Michael Schafer.

-Transwest was declared champions of the event with the most points for the 7 round competition, which included: Stick horse barrel race (with beer chugging) Calf roping, cow pie toss, dummy roping, cornhole toss, pig penning, and the finale was the goat wrangling slalom course.
+Transwest was declared champions of the event with the most points for the 7 round competition, which included: stick horse barrel race (with beer chugging) calf roping, cow pie toss, dummy roping, cornhole toss, pig penning, and the finale, the goat wrangling slalom course.

 No goats were injured in the competition, but a few competitors (not ours) did take a few falls.
 Not just for fun and humor, NWSS Goat Roping raised $30,000 for the scholarship fund!